 Simplified Time-Series Analytics Using the time_bucket() Function

-If you are working with time-series data, you need a way to be able to easily manipulate, query and visualize that data.
+If you are working with time-series data, you need a way to be able to easily manipulate, query, and visualize that data to perform time-series analytics.
 What you may or may not already know is that TimescaleDB provides a number of time-oriented functions that aren't found in traditional relational databases.

-These functions are meant to provide two key benefits: improved ease of use for time-series analytics, and improved performance.
+These functions are meant to provide two key benefits: improved ease of use for time-series analytics and improved performance.
 The functions live alongside full SQL and can be viewed as extensions of the SQL language.
-Since a vast amount of developers today already know SQL, the learning curve is greatly reduced.
+Since many developers today already know SQL, the learning curve is greatly reduced.

 Two critical TimescaleDB time-series functions are:

 time_bucket_gapfill().
-Time_bucket() is used for aggregating arbitrarily-sized time periods and gapfill() is important when your time buckets have missing data or gaps, which is a very common occurrence when capturing 1000s of time series readings per second.
-Together, both of these are essential for analyzing and visualizing time series data.
+Time_bucket() is used for aggregating arbitrarily-sized time periods, and gapfill() is important when your time buckets have missing data or gaps, which is a very common occurrence when capturing thousands of time-series readings per second.
+Together, both of these are essential for analyzing and visualizing time-series data.

 time_bucket() is a more powerful version of the standard PostgreSQL

-date_trunc can aggregate by 1 second, 1 hour, 1 day or 1 week.
-However, users often want to see aggregates by 5 minutes or 4 hours, etc. This can get pretty complicated in SQL, but
+date_trunc can aggregate by one second, one hour, one day, or one week.
+However, users often want to see aggregates by five minutes or four hours, etc. This can get pretty complicated in SQL, but

 time_bucket() makes it easy.

-Time bucketing allows for arbitrary time intervals (e.g., 5 minutes, 6 hours, etc.), as well as flexible groupings and offsets, instead of just second, minute, hour, and so on.
+Time bucketing allows for arbitrary time intervals (e.g., five minutes, six hours, etc.), as well as flexible groupings and offsets, instead of just second, minute, hour, and so on.

 In addition to allowing more flexible time-series queries,

 time_bucket() also allows you to write these queries in a simpler way.
-In fact, it knows to infer the time range directly from the WHERE clause, which greatly simplifies the query syntax.
+In fact, it can infer the time range directly from the WHERE clause, which greatly simplifies the query syntax.

 Here it is in action: